Gamification in Retail: The Interactive Trend Driving Loyalty and Sales

 Using Gamification to Drive Revenue

-• Badges or designations: Earning a certain status through an app or loyalty program can keep customers coming back for more.
+• Badges or designations: Earning a certain status through an app or loyalty programme can keep customers coming back for more.
+For instance, Sephora’s Beauty Insider Loyalty Programme offers different tiers: Insider, VIB and Rouge.
+Each status unlocks more exclusive perks, motivating customers to reach the next level by spending more.

 • Progress updates: Gamifying progress can be as simple as creating charts or sharing stats to show customers how far they’ve come.
 Measure anything from purchases to friend referrals to personal achievements.

-• Challenges: Creating digital or physical challenges can encourage consumers to collaborate while engaging them long term and pulling them into the brand ecosystem.
+• Challenges: Creating digital or physical challenges can encourage consumers to collaborate while engaging them long-term and pulling them into the brand ecosystem.
+Chick-fil-A’s Code Moo is a perfect example, with customers participating in games to earn food rewards every week, driving repeated visits and purchases.

 While early gamification strategies thrived on simplicity, consumers are gravitating toward more meaningful gamification that personalises their journey.